 |

-Canning tomatoes does not take any special skills but it does have several steps.
-If your new to canning this post is perfect for you, as I will go through each and every step, with a couple of my Grama hints.
+Canning tomatoes does not require special skills, but it does involve several steps.
+If you are new to canning, this is a great place to start.
+I walk you through each step clearly, with a few of my Grama’s tips along the way.

-1/2 tsp pickling salt for a pint size jar.
+• 1/2 tsp pickling salt for a pint-sized jar.

-This grama does not use lemon juice, for many generations it was not put in tomatoes, but I see it in more modern recipes because it adds acidity.
-You can add 1 tbsp of lemon juice to each pint if you want, but I don’t do it.
+This grama does not use lemon juice; for many generations, it was not put in tomatoes, but I see it in more modern recipes because it adds acidity.
+You can add 1 tablespoon of lemon juice to each pint if you prefer, but I don’t.

-There are four ways to sterilize jars, in the oven, dishwasher, microwave, and stove top.
-The method I choose depends on how many jars I need to sterilize.
-For this amount of canning, I suggest just stove stop sterilizing them.
+There are four ways to sterilize jars: in the oven, dishwasher, microwave, or on the stovetop.
+The method you choose often depends on how many jars you need to prepare.
+For this amount of canning, stovetop sterilizing works best.

-Wash and rinse your canning jar thoroughly.
-Take a very large pot, and fill it with hot ( not boiling) water.
-Place the jars open-side up into the pot.
-Fill the pot with enough water to cover the jars plus one inch.
-If you have enough room you can place the rings and jar lids in the same pot, if not place them in a second pot and boil them like the jars.
+Wash and rinse your canning jars thoroughly.
+Take a very large pot and fill it with hot (not boiling) water.
+Place the jars open-side up into the pot and add enough water to cover the jars by about one inch.

 A large pot filled with canning jars, lids and rings that are being sterilized in boiling water.

-Let the water come to a boil and boil continuously for ten minutes.
-Then turn the heat down to a simmer keeping the jars to stay hot in the water while you prepare the tomatoes.
+Bring the water to a full boil and boil continuously for 10 minutes.
+Reduce the heat to a simmer and keep the jars hot until ready to fill.

 A large pot of tomatoes being boiled to remove the skins.

-Place a large pot of water on to boil.
-Once the water is boiling add your tomatoes a few at a time and let cook until you see the skins start to peel away, it takes about 9 minutes or so.
+Wash all tomatoes well.
+Bring a large pot of water to a boil.
+Add tomatoes a few at a time and boil just until the skins begin to split and peel away, about 1–2 minutes.

 A tomato thats having the skin removed by boiling for canning.
 The tomato skin has split and it receding from the flesh of the tomato